sufyanism/AI-Code-Testing/README.md

 - Fast test generation for large repositories
 - Easy integration with development workflows

-AI-powered testing tools can help automate repetitive tasks like unit test creation and code analysis, allowing developers to focus on building features instead of writing boilerplate tests. :contentReference[oaicite:0]{index=0}

----
 ## 🧠 How It Works
 1. The tool scans the project repository.
 2. It analyzes source files and functions.